-Managing Change
+Skills for Managing Change

-1. Spend time reflecting on your own core values and your mission in life.
+1. Spend time reflecting on your own core values

 A sense of purpose is essential to success and effectiveness, and those without a clear idea of what they are doing and why they are doing it will not have the foundation to keep going in the face of change.

-2. Be persistent.
+2. Be persistent

-3. Be flexible and creative.
+3. Be flexible and creative

-4. Think outside the box.
+4. Think outside the Box

-Read widely, and don’t confine yourself to your own area of ‘expertise.’
+Read widely, and don’t confine yourself to your own area of expertise.
 Try to see links between apparently separate and diverse elements in your life and experience.

-5. Accept uncertainty and be optimistic.
+5. Accept uncertainty and be optimistic

-6. Keep fit and healthy.
+6. Stay fit and healthy

-7. See the big picture.
+7. See the big picture

 Change creates challenge, challenge creates response, and response creates your future.